sciforce/phones-las/README.md

 # Phones recognition and articulatory features detection using LAS

 ## Overview
-This repository is an official implementation for Interspeech 2019 "Attention model for articulatory features detection" paper.
+This repository is an official implementation for Interspeech 2019 "Attention model for articulatory features detection" [paper][paper_arxiv].
 Base code is a fork of [WindQAQ implementation][original_implementation] of [*Listen, Attend and Spell*][las] (LAS) model in Tensorflow.

 Our contributions: